ckolderup/postmarks/CONTRIBUTING.md

 to your .env file.
 This will cause all incoming requests to append to `request_log.txt` in your project root directory.

+> [!WARNING]
+> If you are running on a container with limited storage (e.g. Glitch), you
+> should not leave this enabled, or you'll eventually run out of space as
+> ActivityPub messages get logged.
+This is intended for debugging.

 ### Testing Mastodon interoperability

 Postmarks aims to be interoperable with other Fediverse apps where it makes